commonhaus/foundation/governance/conflict-of-interest.md

 ## Procedures for Determining Compensation

-When hiring staff or paying for contract work, the CF Council will reference industry standards to ensure compensation is fair and justified.
+When hiring staff or paying for contract work, the CFC will reference industry standards to ensure compensation is fair and justified.
 The process will be transparent and fully documented.

 All individuals will abstain from discussions or votes concerning their own compensation or that of those closely associated with them.